DiegoAraque21/Situacion-Problema-Metodos/README.md

 ## Algorithm complexity

-Our algorithm is O(n) in other words is constant, n being the number of tokens and spaces in the file.
-This is because the file is only looped once.
+Our algorithm is O(n), n being the number of tokens and spaces in the file.
+This is because the file is only looped once and it will read n amount of tokens.